adnanbarwaniwala/IndoreCropWaterWise/README.md

 - **Neural Networks**:
   - One model is trained on temperature and wind speed data for high accuracy ET predictions.
   - The other model is trained on many weather factors including temperature, wind speed, humidity and pressure for very accurate ET predictions.

+## Calculating IR
+The predicted ET is run through a series of formulas to calculate a quantity called the *Gross Irrigation Requirement (GIR)* which has the units *mm of water per unit area per day.*

 ## License